 Terms of Payment

-Tasks required by the duties described above are expected to be completed within the 2.5-months period September The consultant will be selected according to the IC procedures,.
+Tasks required by the duties described above are expected to be completed within the 1-months period September The consultant will be selected according to the IC procedures.
 The estimated days required, including time for the core work, travel and site visits, consultations, and reporting is 20 days.

 Schedule of payments:-